crawl/crawl/crawl-ref/INSTALL.md

 When compiling, you may run into the following errors:

-    `cat: util/release_ver: No such file or directory` `Can't get version information: `git describe` failed (no git, no repository, or shallow clone), and util/release_ver doesn't exist.`
+* `cat: util/release_ver: No such file or directory` or
+* ```Can't get version information: `git describe` failed (no git, no repository, or shallow clone), and util/release_ver doesn't exist.```

-        `release_ver` is a text file that simply gives a title to the "release" (it may not exist because it is automatically generated from Git tags, which are not automatically included if you have forked the repository).
+  * `release_ver` is a text file that simply gives a title to the "release" (it may not exist because it is automatically generated from Git tags, which are not automatically included if you have forked the repository).
    The easiest solution is to create the file yourself, with text along the lines of `0.31-a0`.
 You may instead add the original master repository as a remote copy and then copy its tags:

        ```sh
        git remote add upstream https://github.com/crawl/crawl/
        git fetch --tags upstream
        ```

 ## Getting Help